Catherine Pepinster looks back on seven decades of royal service underpinned by a steadfast and personal Christian faith

 He was concerned about the problems facing Britain, in particular economic troubles, and believed that the monarchy should be close to the people.
 He was anxious about his eldest son, the Prince of Wales, predicting: “After I am dead, the boy will ruin himself within twelve months.”
 And he went further, saying: “I pray to God my eldest son will never marry and have children, and that nothing will come between Bertie and Lillibet and the throne.”

 George V turned out to be a prescient king.
-His eldest son, Edward VIII, lasted less than a year as monarch, famously abdicating to marry the twice-divorced Wallis Simpson and making way for Bertie, who became George VI and subsequently, his granddaughter Lillibet, crowned Elizabeth II, who this year marks 70 years as queen.
-Throughout her record-breaking reign – she is the longest-ever serving monarch of this country – she has been quite clear about one thing above all: that she is a servant of the people and of God.
+His eldest son, Edward VIII, lasted less than a year as monarch, famously abdicating to marry the twice-divorced Wallis Simpson and making way for Bertie, who became George VI and subsequently, his granddaughter Lillibet, crowned Elizabeth II, who this year marked 70 years as queen.
+Throughout her record-breaking reign – she was the longest-ever serving monarch of this country – she was quite clear about one thing above all: that she was a servant of the people and of God.

 DEFENDER OF THE FAITH

-Elizabeth II has a public role to play in terms of religion – she is the Supreme Governor of the Church of England and, like all monarchs since Henry VIII, holds the title of Defender of the Faith.
-But it is clear that she has a very strong personal faith as well.
-As she put it in a message to the Bible Society, of which she is patron, at the time of her 90th birthday: “I have been – and remain – very grateful to you for your prayers and to God for his steadfast love.
+Elizabeth II had a public role to play in terms of religion – she was the Supreme Governor of the Church of England and, like all monarchs since Henry VIII, held the title of Defender of the Faith.
+But she had a very strong personal faith as well.
+As she put it in a message to the Bible Society, of which she was patron, at the time of her 90th birthday: “I have been – and remain – very grateful to you for your prayers and to God for his steadfast love.
 I have indeed seen his faithfulness.”

-The Queen’s faith has been, in many ways, particularly influenced by her grandfather, George V. His was a simple, Bible-based belief, which included reading a chapter of scripture every night until the end of his life.
-Those who know Elizabeth II say that she, too, is fond of her Bible and prayer book.
-While these compose the backbone of her faith, she is not one for lengthy intellectual discourse with notobale theologians.
+The Queen’s faith was, in many ways, particularly influenced by her grandfather, George V. His was a simple, Bible-based belief, which included reading a chapter of scripture every night until the end of his life.
+Those who knew Elizabeth II said that she, too, was fond of her Bible and prayer book.
+While these composed the backbone of her faith, she was not one for lengthy intellectual discourse with notobale theologians.

-We are all used to seeing the Queen at church services, whether national occasions of thanksgiving, commemorations, memorials, royal weddings or funerals.
-But she is a regular Sunday church attendee too, publicly in the summer at Crathie Church in Balmoral and at Christmas visiting St Mary’s, Sandringham.
-More privately, she worships at All Saints Chapel in Windsor Great Park or the chapel at Windsor Castle.
+We were all used to seeing the Queen at church services, whether national occasions of thanksgiving, commemorations, memorials, royal weddings or funerals.
+But she was a regular Sunday church attendee too, publicly in the summer at Crathie Church in Balmoral and at Christmas visiting St Mary’s, Sandringham.
+More privately, she worshipped at All Saints Chapel in Windsor Great Park or the chapel at Windsor Castle.

 While George V listened closely to the sermons of visiting clergy at Windsor and Sandringham, he preferred them not to be lengthy.
 It was an attitude mirrored by the Queen and the Duke of Edinburgh years later, who also preferred what was frequently termed by wits as ‘short church’, rather than high or low.